Non-thermal radiation from dual jet interactions in supermassive black hole binaries: Introduction

 \section{Introduction}

-Supermassive black holes (SMBHs) lurk in the centre of most luminous galaxies \citep{kormendy1995inward, magorrian1998demography} including some dwarf galaxies \citep{reines2013dwarf, mezcua2017observational}.
-In the standard cosmological model, galaxies evolve and grow in mass through hierarchical mergers.
-The observed correlations in the local Universe between black hole masses and bulk properties of their host galaxies suggest they co-evolved during their cosmic history \citep{KormendyHo2013}.
-SMBH mergers are then a natural byproduct of galaxy evolution.
+Most luminous galaxies harbour a supermassive black hole (SMBH) at their centre \citep{kormendy1995inward, magorrian1998demography}.
+Since galaxies grow through sequential mergers of smaller galaxies, a potential outcome of such a process is the formation of SMBH binaries (SMBHBs) \citep{KormendyHo2013}.
+Understanding how these binaries are formed and how to find them is crucial for various areas of astrophysics, from cosmology to black hole accretion.

-After two galaxies coalesce, dynamical friction would lead the SMBHs to sink in the galactic remnant and form a `hard' SMBH binary (SMBHB), reducing the separation from $\sim$ kpc to $\sim$ pc scales \citep{Merritt2005}.
-For extreme mass-ratio mergers, dynamical friction does not effectively form a hard binary, leaving a wandering black hole in the galaxy \citep{Kelley17}.
-If the SMBHs reach $\sim$ pc scales, dynamical friction ceases to be effective, and the main mechanism to remove angular momentum results from three-body stellar scattering \citep{Begelman_etal1980,quinlan1996dynamical}.
-The process remains efficient when sufficient stars with low angular momentum are able to take energy away from the binary \citep{frank1976effects}.
-Otherwise, the SMBHB system will stall at pc scales; this is known as the `final parsec' problem \citep{milosavljevic2003final}.
-As shown by recent galaxy models, this issue is avoided if the bulge of the galaxy has an asymmetric shape, ensuring a continuous refilling of stars available for scattering \cite{Vasiliev_etal2015}.
-When the system finally reaches a $\sim$ milliparsec separation, the binary evolution is dominated by gravitational radiation, and the black holes eventually merge in less than a Hubble time.
+After the coalescence of two galaxies, stellar dynamical friction and/or dissipation by surrounding gas leads the SMBHs to sink in the galactic remnant, forming a `hard' SMBH binary (SMBHB) and reducing their separation from $\sim$ kpc to $\sim$ pc scales \citep{Merritt2005}.
+At $\sim$ pc separations, dynamical friction ceases to be effective, and three-body stellar scattering \citep{Begelman_etal1980,quinlan1996dynamical} becomes the main mechanism to remove angular momentum from the binary.
+Recent galaxy formation studies show that the bulge of galaxies tends to have an asymmetric shape, ensuring a continuous refilling of stars available for scattering \citep{Vasiliev_etal2015} and avoiding the so-called `final parsec' problem \citep{milosavljevic2003final}, where the binary separation would stall at pc scales.
+Finally, if the SMBHs reach $\sim$ milli-parsec separations, the binary evolution becomes dominated by gravitational radiation and the black holes eventually merge in less than a Hubble time \citep{Peters:1964zz}.

-From a theoretical perspective, although we expect SMBHBs to merge after their host galaxies, the process might stall at various stages, leaving wandering black holes or dual AGN systems within the galactic remnant \citep{mcwilliams2014gravitational}.
-Similarly, from an observational perspective, SMBHB mergers are neither sufficient nor necessary to explain the observed properties of massive black holes.
-For instance, linear growth produced by mergers is inadequate to explain quasars at high redshift \citep{soltan1992}, which instead require exponential mass growth from (super-)Eddington accretion \citep{small1992quasar}.
-For all these reasons, detecting and characterising SMBHBs as they evolve might help to understand the fundamental relation between galaxies and black holes.